-What PSI for truck tyres?
+What is the correct PSI for truck tyre pressures?

-The ideal truck tyre pressure
+The ideal air pressure for tyres

 The optimum tyre pressure for each truck will vary depending on a number of key factors, including the weight of the truck.
 However, you can estimate that the correct tyre pressure will be between 8 bar (116 PSI) and 9 bar (131 PSI) for a truck.